kazekyo/nau/docs/docs/introduction.md

 The tool aims to help frontend developers build frontend applications more quickly, with fewer bugs, and more efficiently.

-Nau is inspired by [Relay](https://relay.dev/) and we have reproduced some features of Relay.
+Nau is inspired by [Relay](https://relay.dev/).
 However, our goal is not to create a full copy of Relay on Apollo Client.
 The goal is to make Apollo Client more powerful by integrating Relay GraphQL Server Specification.